What is Pupil Premium?

 As a school, we recognise that not all children who may be considered disadvantaged are struggling academically at school.

-• children in Reception to Year 6 who are currently entitled to free school meals based on their family income: £1455 per pupil, per school year;
+- Children in Reception to Year 6 who are currently entitled to free school meals based on their family income: £1,515 per pupil, per school year;

-• children previously in care who have been adopted, or who have a special guardianship order, a child arrangements order or a residence order: £2530 per pupil, per school year;
+- Children previously in care who have been adopted, or who have a special guardianship order, a child arrangements order or a residence order: £2,630 per pupil, per school year;

-• children recorded as being from service families: £335 per pupil, per school year.
+- Children recorded as being from service families: £350 per pupil, per financial year.

 The additional funding supports us as a school and allows us to offer the wide variety of support and opportunities listed below, benefiting your child and the wider school.